openvinotoolkit/model_server/demos/continuous_batching/README.md

 ```bash
 docker pull openvino/model_server:latest
 ```
-It is recommended to build the latest code version when running the demo from the main branch.
+It is required to rebuild the latest code version when running the demo from the main branch.
+It is guaranteed to match the version of optimum-intel and transformers used to prepare the LLM model and tokenizers.
-That way you can take advantage of the latest enhancements in this feature.
+That way you can also take advantage of the latest enhancements in this feature.
 When running the demo from release branch, use public docker image.
 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git